Matthew-Hall/ahk-bingo/.github/README.md

 # ahk-bingo
 It's a bingo game for the L3 HelpDesk.
 Going through major revisions daily.

 Future development can be seen on the Projects tab.
 Issues/ bugs can be seen and reported on the issues tab.
+AutoHotkeys is a Windows wrapper (I'm certain that's the right word), and likely only works for Windows XP - Current.

 Changelog: